zenalytiks/dash-calendar-timeline/README.md

 #### rightSidebarWidth (number; optional):
     Width of the right sidebar in pixels.
 If set to 0, the right sidebar is not rendered.
 Defaults to 0.

+#### secondaryDateHeaderHeight (number; optional):
+    Determines the height of the secondary header in pixels.
+Default 30.

+#### secondaryDateHeaderLabelFormat (string; optional):
+    Controls the how to format the interval label of the secondary header.

+#### secondaryDateHeaderStyle (dict; optional):
+    Style applied to the root of the secondary header.

+#### secondaryDateHeaderUnit (string; optional):
+    Determines the intervals between columns of the secondary header.
+Values can be second, minute, hour, day, week, month, year or primaryHeader.

 #### selectedItemColor (string; default "#1a6fb3"):
     Item color when item is selected.